Apr 17 2018

 The ELK: A woman-owned business and number 8 on Eater NY’s Outstanding Coffee Shop’s list, the ELK is a coffee shop / general store hybrid.
 Located at 128 Charles Street, the shop gives an outdoorsy feel, derived from its Vancouver roots.
 Something the separates this café from the rest is that it has two sections, a laptop-friendly zone, and a laptop-free zone, to encourage both hard work and socialization.
 Featuring a healthy menu with locally sourced ingredients, breakfast is served all day, and lunch starts at 11!
 Come hungry, leave happy.
 If you would like the view their entire menu, click here.

 Birch: Birch Coffee is a small chain of 10 locations, whose goal is to bring coffee shops back to their main purpose, coffee.
 Self-proclaimed “Birch Guys” Jeremy and Paul have set out to make grabbing a cup of coffee a little more personal.
 Starting with their website, their light-hearted humor automatically draws you in and makes you feel welcome.
 Stepping into the café, it is a baristas goal to get to know you and your order to give you a sense of importance.
+Check this if you are looking for san diego water damage restoration.
 The Birch Guys are so welcoming and open to both customers and competition, so much so that they offer up advice on their site for anyone trying to open up their own shop.
 If you would like more information on the “Birch Guys” and their mission, click here.

 Matto Espresso: One of our go-to’s here at Bella is Matto Espresso, or as we like to call it “the 2 dollar place”!
 We love it because it is located right on our block and everything is just $2!
 That’s right, EVERYTHING!
 (Highly recommend their quinoa salad and cinnamon scones) We love to pop in there when we need our caffeine fix at all hours of the day action solar.
 There are 6 locations throughout the city, so find the one nearest you and stop in!
 To find your nearest Matto, you can visit their website here.